nickrusso42518/nots/README.md

 ```

 ## FAQ
-__Q__: A lot of the code between IOS and IOS-XR is the same.
+__Q__: Most code between IOS, IOS-XR, and NX-OS is the same.
 Why not combine it?
-__A__: The goal is to support more platforms in the future, such as Nexus OS,
+__A__: The goal is to support more platforms in the future such as Cisco
 ASA-OS, and possibly non-Cisco devices.
 These devices will likely return
 different sets of information.
 This tool is designed to be __simple__,
-not particularly advanced.
+not particularly advanced through layered abstractions.

 __Q__: Why not use an API like RESTCONF or NETCONF instead of SSH + CLI?
-__A__: This tool is designed for risk-averse users or networks that are not
+__A__: This tool is designed for risk-averse users or managers that are not
 rapidly migrating to API-based management.
 It is not an infrastructure-as-code
 solution and does not manage device configurations.
 All of the commands used
 in the playbook can be issued at privilege level 1 to further reduce risk.